rajewsky-lab/openst/docs/computational/pairwise_alignment.md

     ``` sh
     # Use the GUI to select the keypoints.json file
+    # For per-tile alignment, select keypoints per tile (see video below)
     openst manual_pairwise_aligner

     # Compute a rigid transformation from keypoints.json and apply it to the data